Category Archives: Pests

 Are Community Gardens More Vulnerable to Diseases and Pests?

 In my plot at the Garden RUN community garden in Roxborough, my cucumbers were vigorously climbing a trellis one week.
 The next week, they went limp and died.
-When I told my garden neighbor, Chuck, what had happened, he said that he, too, had lost cucumbers as well as squash in similar, sudden fashion.
-He suspected that cucumber worms, one of the stem borers that wreak havoc with cucurbits, had burrowed into the vines, killing the plants.
+When I told my garden neighbor, Chuck, about my cucumbers’ tragic demise, he said that he, too, had lost cucumbers as well as squash in similar, sudden fashion.
+He suspected that a worm of some sort had burrowed into the vines.

 Dead cucumber, photographed on July 21, 2014